dluiso/DLMETRIX/replit.md

-# SEO Tag Analyzer
+# Web Performance Analyzer

 ## Overview

-This is a full-stack web application for analyzing SEO meta tags and providing recommendations.
-The application scrapes websites, extracts meta tags, evaluates SEO performance, and provides detailed analysis with social media previews and actionable recommendations.
+This is a comprehensive full-stack web application for analyzing website performance, Core Web Vitals, accessibility, best practices, and SEO.
+The application uses Lighthouse for performance analysis, Puppeteer for screenshots, and provides detailed insights with actionable recommendations across mobile and desktop devices.

 ## User Preferences